The ANSWERS® Software Service Website

 MCBEND is a powerful Monte Carlo software tool for general radiation transport analysis for shielding and dosimetry analysis.

 MCBEND is a general purpose radiation transport code that can calculate neutron, gamma-ray and charged particle transport in sub-critical systems; coupling of the different radiation types is also possible.
-MCBEND models the transport of individual particles accurately by using a very fine energy group representation of nuclear data and a flexible geometry modelling package.
+MCBEND models the transport of individual particles accurately by using a continuous energy representation of nuclear data.
+A flexible geometry modelling package allows exact representation of any geometry and includes the ability to import geometry from CAD files (evaluation feature).
 In effect the code simulates what happens in practice, and performs a numerical experiment of the system under study.
 This is known as the Monte Carlo Method.

 MCBEND is validated for an extensive range of applications.
 The validation database covers many of the materials and geometries that are encountered in the nuclear industry and is subject to ongoing review and enhancement.